-The PPACA would also affect aggregate NHE through the Medicare and Medicaid savings provisions.
-We estimate that these impacts would reduce NHE by roughly 2.5 percent in 2019.
+The PPACA would also affect aggregate NHE through the Medicare savings provisions.
+We estimate that these impacts would reduce NHE by roughly 2.5 percent in 2019, assuming that the productivity adjustments to Medicare payment updates and the impacts of the Independent Payment Advisory Board could be sustained through this period.
 The bill would have only a slight impact on the utilization of health care services by Medicare beneficiaries (subject to the caveat mentioned previously regarding possible access issues under the proposal to permanently reduce annual provider payment updates by economy-wide productivity gains).
+Medicaid outlays for health care would increase under some provisions and decrease under others; excluding the coverage expansion, the net decrease in such costs overall would reduce total U.S. health expenditures in 2019 by about 0.1 percent.